wizardofzos/pyracf/README.md

 ## Updates

+### 0.6.2 (Fix XLSX Creation)
+- With newer versions of XlsxWriter there's no more .save().
+Changed to .close()
+- Pinned pandas and XlsxWriter versions in setup.py

 ### 0.6.1 (Bug free?)
 - XLS generation fully functional again (also for z/VM unloads)
 - Oprhan detection working again